-A person’s health behavior describes the patterns, actions and habits that relate to maintaining, restoring and improving a group or an individual’s health.
+A person’s health behavior1,2 describes the patterns, actions, and habits that relate to maintaining, restoring, and improving a group or an individual’s health.

-When exploring health behavior, a wide range of variables (both health- promoting and damaging behavior) should be measured as behavior may directly or indirectly impinge on their health in both the short and/or long term.
+When exploring health behavior, a wide range of variables (both health-promoting and damaging behavior) should be measured as the behavior that directly or indirectly impinges on health in both the short and/or long term.

 Certain health behavior may be initiated in adolescent years whilst other patterns of behavior, such as eating patterns, become established in earlier in childhood.

 It is important when measuring health behavior not to take a purely biomedical perspective rather include data that informs about the social, environmental, and psychological influences of child and adolescent health and health behavior.